Mayur-Shashidhar/Body-Mass-Index/README.md

 PS:They are teaching me these topics now.

 ---
-Feel free to use, modify, or share this project!
+Feel free to use, modify or share this project!